OFM24/OFM24/README.md

 - 👋 Hi, I’m @OFM24
 - 👀 I do always my best
-- 🌱 I’m currently learning Java , Python and MIPS
+- 🌱 I’m currently learning Java and Python.
+- I also have learned a litel bit of MIPS , Haskell and Prolog.
-- 💞️ I would like to try programing mods for minecraft
+- 💞️ I would like to specialize in ciber-security
 - 📫 any contacat via ====> odlfm2004@gmail.com
 - curently studing Informatics Engineering
 - No crypto-bro